mikesol/wall/docs/src/functions-3.md

 { 1: 0, 3: 0, 5: 0 }
 ```

-A version for sets, `map-s`, applies a mapping function to values in a set.
+A version for sets, `map-s`, applies a mapping function to keys in a set that map to `true`.

 ```
 w> map-s :[1 2 3 4] (+ 1)